Ontario Visitation Lawyer

 The relationship between a parent and child is precious and should be protected.
 If you are divorcing or separating from your spouse or partner, however, you may find this relationship in jeopardy.
-If you are not granted custody, you will need to fully understand your visitation rights so you can assert these.
+If you are not granted custody (if your matter is governed by the Children’s Law Reform Act) or primary parenting time (if your matter is governed by the Divorce Act), you will need to fully understand your visitation or parenting time rights so you can assert these.

 Our Ontario visitation lawyers can assist you in this important endeavour.
 By contacting our firm and scheduling a confidential consultation, you can get your questions answered and your unique situation analyzed by our legal professionals.